 - Vatican City

 Not only will they continue to enjoy free travel, but these microstates will also benefit from the increased security of the ETIAS screening system.

-From 2021, citizens of all other current visa-exempt countries must apply for the ETIAS visa waiver to travel to Schengen area countries.
+From the end of 2022, citizens of all other current visa-exempt countries must apply for the ETIAS visa waiver to travel to Schengen area countries.
 By more closely monitoring movement in and out of the Schengen nations, it is hoped that countries will be safer for everyone.

 Why are these microstates exempt from ETIAS?